 When is an estate subject to the Minnesota estate tax?

-If the decedent was a resident of Minnesota at the time of death, the estate may be subject to the Minnesota estate tax if the federal gross estate exceeds $1,000,000 on the date of death or if the estate is required to file a federal estate tax return, IRS Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return.
+If the decedent was a resident of Minnesota and died in 2014, then the estate may be subject to the Minnesota estate tax if the federal gross estate exceeds $1,200,000 on the date of death or if the estate is required to file a federal estate tax return, IRS Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return.

-For nonresidents of Minnesota, an estate may be subject to the Minnesota estate tax if it includes Minnesota sitused property and the federal gross estate exceeds $1,000,000 on the date of death or if the estate is required to file a federal estate tax return.
-Note that new legislation passed in late May 2013 and expected to be signed into law by Governor Mark Dayton will subject Minnesota property owned by an S corporation, partnership, LLC or a trust of which a nonresident is a shareholder, partner, member or beneficiary to the Minnesota estate tax.
+For nonresidents of Minnesota, an estate may be subject to the Minnesota estate tax in 2014 if it includes Minnesota sitused property and the federal gross estate exceeds $1,200,000 on the date of death or if the estate is required to file a federal estate tax return.
+Note that Minnesota property owned by an S corporation, partnership, LLC or a trust of which a nonresident is a shareholder, partner, member or beneficiary may be subject to the Minnesota estate tax.

 What Minnesota estate tax forms must be filed?